DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

 Participant 1 wanted to see requirements and eligibility, “[I want to see what they’re looking for](https://lookback.io/watch/m3ue4g3QBwbt7pq9G?t=21m21s)”

-Participant 2 noted that a ‘[school bio](https://lookback.io/watch/QCBC3KYjNxtEuQH5R?t=24m8s)’ would be useful information to show.
+Participant 2 noted that a ‘[school bio](https://lookback.io/watch/QCBC3KYjNxtEuQH5R?t=24m8s)’ would be useful information to show."
-'
-    }
-  ]
+  }]
 }) }}